Is ADA Compliance the Same as 508 Compliance?

 Accessibility experts uncover WCAG failures that automated solutions today can’t detect.
 They may use assistive technology, such as screen readers, magnification software, or alternative input devices.
 This allows testers to experience your website like a broad audience of real-life users, identifying accessibility flaws that automated tools don’t.

-AudioEye offers manual testing and remediation services, performed by experts accredited with the International Association of Accessibility Professionals (IAAP).
-Members of the AudioEye A11iance, who have disabilities and use assistive devices every day, provide further testing and critical insight.
+For example, AudioEye offers custom testing and remediation services performed by experts accredited with the International Association of Accessibility Professionals (IAAP).
+We also work closely with members of the AudioEye A11iance, who have disabilities and use assistive devices every day, to provide further testing and critical insight.

 3. Ongoing Monitoring and Remediation

-So often businesses assume that by implementing a simple widget, fixing a handful of issues, or manually auditing their sites on a quarterly basis is enough to meet accessibility requirements.
-In reality, accessibility is an ongoing effort, and continuous monitoring plays a key part in it.
+Often, businesses assume that implementing a simple widget, fixing a handful of accessibility issues, incorporating a few accessibility features, or manually auditing their sites on a quarterly basis is enough to meet accessibility requirements.
+In reality, accessibility is an ongoing effort that requires continuous monitoring and review.

-The combination of Active Monitoring and manual testing provides the best of both worlds: a fast, low-cost way of detecting and resolving the majority of emerging accessibility problems as your website changes, plus an option for expert testing and remediation of more complex issues that require human judgment.
+By combining our Active Monitoring with expert testing, you get the best of both worlds: a fast, low-cost way of detecting and resolving the majority of emerging accessibility problems as your website changes, plus human testing and remediation for more complex issues that require more expertise and judgment.

 Ready to test your website for accessibility?